carbon-language/carbon-lang/docs/design/variadics.md

 parameter.

 Next, consider a variadic leading symbolic argument $E$ that comes before the
-$i$'th scalar leading symbolic argument, but not before any earlier scalar symbolic argument.
+$i$'th singular leading symbolic argument, but not before any earlier singular symbolic argument.
 If $E$'s rewritten arity is sufficiently large, and all earlier variadic symbolic arguments are empty, it will simultaneously match the
 $i$'th leading parameter, all leading parameters after it, and the variadic